driessenslucas/researchproject/Thesis.md

 #### Software Configuration

+1. **Arduino IDE Setup**: Install the Arduino IDE to program the ESP32 microcontroller.
+Ensure the ESP32 board is added to the Arduino IDE by following the instructions provided by Espressif Systems.
 2. **Library Installation:** Install the [ESP32_SSD1306](https://github.com/lexus2k/ssd1306/tree/master) library to support the OLED display functionality.
 3. **Code Upload:** Transfer the scripts located in the [esp32](./esp32) folder to the ESP32 device.
 Modify the WiFi settings in the script to match your local network configuration for connectivity.